nkoft/nba-player-rankings/README.md

 - Add second API with more data covering statistics
 - Team names could be anchors to offical team websites
 - Share with friends button for mobile
-- Additional comment section below the rankings list where fans can engage with eachother in "pleasantries".
+- Additional comment section below the rankings list where fans can engage with eachother like a message board.

 ## Project Schedule